maxboeck/mxb-jekyll/_posts/youre-offline/2017-07-12-youre-offline.md

 }
 ```

 ⚠️ Note: With the `online` event, there's a slight possibility of false positives: A user might be connected to a network (which is interpreted as being online), but something higher up might block actual internet access.
-The `offline` event is a bit more reliable, in the way that an "offline" user can be somewhat sure to **NOT** have access.
+The `offline` event is a bit more reliable, in the sense that an "offline" user can be  expected **NOT** to have access.

 ## Get Notified